CaoAssignments/cse12-fa24-pa5-HashTable-starter/README.md

 #### Node Inner Class

 In the starter code you can see that the `MyHashMap` class uses a nested class (that is, a class inside a class) to represent a node in your hash table.
 To accomplish this, you can’t declare a `Node` class as public, but you can include it in the same file (and even in the same class) as `MyHashMap`.
-This is necessary for us to store (key, value) pairs in the hash table.
+This is necessary for us to store (key, value) pairs in the hash table since we will use separate chaining via a linked list (similar to PA3) for collision resolution.
+Please **do not use sentinel nodes** and keep in mind that this is a **singly** linked list.
 The node class has been implemented for you already.

 #### MyHashMap<K,V>